-We may be subject to claims by third parties asserting that we or our employees have misappropriated their intellectual property, or claiming ownership of what we regard as our own intellectual property.
+We may be subject to claims by third parties asserting that we, our employees or our licensor have misappropriated their intellectual property, or claiming ownership of what we regard as our own intellectual property.

-Many of our employees were previously employed at other biotechnology or pharmaceutical companies.
-Although we try to ensure that our employees do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that these employees or we have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
+Many of our employees and our licensor's employees were previously employed at other biotechnology or pharmaceutical companies.
+Although we and our licensor try to ensure that our employees and our licensor's employees do not use the proprietary information or know-how of others in their work for us, we or our licensor may be subject to claims that these employees, our licensor or we have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
 Litigation may be necessary to defend against these claims.